agude/agude.github.io/_posts/2022-05-16-i_still_love_hjkl.md

     > ```

 And they are right on one point: `hjkl` can't compete on pure speed of movement.
-But they wrong when it comes to actually editing code.
+But they are wrong when it comes to actually editing code.

 ## Code Editing